-Locked In and Fully Loaded!
+Locked-In and Fully Loaded!

-Life teaches us that when you do something new and it works, do that shit again!
+Life teaches us that when you do something new, and it works, do that shit again!

-Unless it's a lock-in weekend.
+Unless it's a lock-in weekend, that is.

-But the Grind doesn't stop when the team leaves the building.
+But the grind doesn't stop when the team leaves the building.

-Grind Gang 24/7 is the motto.
+Grind Gang 24/7 is the motto!

 Eighteen hours into the first 24 hours are history…